trevorbaughn/.dotfiles/README.md

 You will need to know which locales to generate.
 These are listed in the file, `/etc/locale.gen`.
 Do `vim /etc/locale.gen` to see which options exist.
 > [!NOTE] While you could uncomment the locales you want here yourself, the script will ask anyways later.
 If you do though, it will not be overwritten.

-Additionally, you will need to know which xkb keyboard layout and variants to use.
+Additionally, you will need to know which xkb keyboard layout and variants to use during the installation process.
 Refer to [the Arch Wiki page](https://wiki.archlinux.org/title/Xorg/Keyboard_configuration) for more details.

 ## Installation